Chas McCormick Preview, Player Props: Astros vs. Rangers

 Chas McCormick At The Plate

-- McCormick enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .304.
+- McCormick enters this game on a six-game hitting streak.
+During his last outings, he's hitting .364.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.